OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 mapset by clicking on the toolbar button with a "+" and a bent poly-line which looks a bit like a "V".

-Over in the Map Display window toolbar click on the eyeball button to render the view.
+If you need to, right click on the raster map layer and choose "Zoom to selected layer(s)".

 You should now see the maps displayed.